chrisnoonan98675/site/xl-release/how-to/create-a-sequential-group.markdown

 ![Sequential group](../images/sequential-group.png)

-In this example, the "Prepare release notes" task has already started; when it finishes then the next task "QA prerequisites" will start.
-The sequential group "Manual checks" will finish together with its last sub-task: "Check JIRA version".
+In this example, the "Prepare release notes" task has already started; when it finishes, then the "QA prerequisites" task will start.
+The "Manual checks" sequential group will finish with its last sub-task, "Check JIRA version".

-Sequential group works in the same way as if its sub-tasks would just appear on the phase level.
-But it is a good way to group related tasks together in a phase.
-For example, you could configure a precondition on the group so that all sub-tasks would be skipped in certain conditions.
-Or you could collapse a sequential group for better readability of the release.